1/ Shreveport-Bossier Convention and Tourist Bureau

 18/ Michael Rivera // Wikimedia

-West of Savannah, the residents of Santa Claus stuff as much Christmas spirit as possible into their tiny city—which only occupies 0.2 square miles.
-Streets feature names like Candy Cane Road and December Drive, and the jolly old elf himself greets visitors on a sign marking the city’s entrance.
+Santa Claus, located west of Savannah, is a place where residents pack in as much Christmas spirit as possible (though the town only consists of 0.2 square miles).
+Streets feature names like Candy Cane Road and December Drive, and jolly old St. Nick himself greets visitors on a sign marking the city’s entrance.

 19/ sevenMaps7 // Shutterstock

 Close to the northern border of Mississippi lies the city of Holly Springs.
-To get ready for the holidays, the city holds a Christmas Historic Home Tour—a ticketed event where visitors can walk through historic homes that have been decorated for the season.
+To get ready for the holidays, the city holds a Christmas Historic Home Tour—a ticketed event where visitors can walk through historic homes that have been decorated to the nines for the season.

 20/ TomFawls // Wikicommons

-A short drive east from Orlando will take you to the town of Christmas.
+The town of Christmas is a short drive east from Orlando.
 It was named for Fort Christmas, which was built on Christmas Day in 1837 during the Second Seminole War.
 People send in mail from all over to the country to get its postmark on their holiday cards.

 21/ Todd Huffman // Wikicommons

 Fans of ghost towns will covet this abandoned Christmas-themed town, located in the Mojave Desert.
 The Santa’s Land attraction was once a popular year-round holiday stop, but it ceased operations in the mid 1970s.
-But if you’re looking for a (slightly creepy) blast from the past, you’re in luck—its candy-cane colored buildings remain standing.
+If you’re looking for a (slightly creepy) blast from the past, you’re in luck: its candy-striped buildings remain standing.

 22/ T.Slack // Shutterstock

-Like Bethlehem, Pennsylvania, Nazareth is another community in the state that was founded by Moravian missionaries and named for a town found in the Bible.
-To celebrate the season, the local Moravian Historical Society hosts an annual Christmas event, featuring an ice carver, storytelling, and merchants.
+Like Bethlehem, Nazareth is another Pennsylvania community founded by Moravian missionaries and named for a town from the Bible.
+To celebrate the season, the local Moravian Historical Society hosts an annual Christmas event, featuring an ice-carver, storytelling, traditional treats and craft merchants.

 23/ marcociannarel // Shutterstock